 Prevention is key

 Preventing heat exhaustion is always better than dealing with it afterward.
-Here are some essential tips to keep your dog safe and comfortable during hot weather:
+Here are some essential tips to keep your dog safe and comfortable during hot weather:- Avoid exercising your dog during the hottest times of the day.

 - Provide access to shade and fresh water at all times, even if you're only going out for a short period.